techmania-team/techmania-docs/English/Drag_note_curves.md

 # Behind the equation: Bézier curve

-A cubic Bézier curve is simply a linear interpolation of linear interpoloations of linear interpolations.
+A cubic Bézier curve is simply a linear interpolation of linear interpoloations of linear interpolations of the input points.
 If we define `lerp(A, B, t)` as `(1-t)*A + t*B`, then a cubic Bézier curve is defined as:

 ```
 Q0 = lerp(P0, P1, t)